gardner-lab/FinchScope/FinchScope/README.md

 ## Overview

-The project is now in beta.
+The project is now in beta- works in our lab, and started some collaborations, but might still have some bugs...

 ![ScreenShot](FS_IMAGE.jpg)